DoniyorbekYuldashev/MachineFailureDetection/README.md

 Notes

 The dataset is not included in the repository.
 Source it (e.g., from Kaggle) and update the notebook’s file path.
-The notebook handles imbalanced data; review SMOTE application for optimal results.
+The notebook handles imbalanced data; review SMOTE application for optimal results."# MachineFailureDetection"